Compilerbau/Lecture/CONTRIBUTING.md

 changes are made on the `master` branch.
 The slide sets will be provided as a downloadable artefact to team members.

-In a pull request, the name of the feature branch is used to determine the corresponding slide set and automatically create a PDF file when changes are made on this feature branch.
-This requires the feature branch to be named exactly like the page to be compiled as a slide set.
+In a pull request, the **name of the feature branch** is used to determine the **corresponding slide set** and to automatically create a PDF file when changes are made on this feature branch.
+This requires the feature branch to be named *exactly* like the page to be compiled as a slide set.
-Example: The lesson `wuppie/fluppie/foo/index.md` in the folder `markdown/` would have `wuppie/fluppie/foo` as name for the feature branch.
+Example: The **lesson `wuppie/fluppie/foo/index.md`** in the folder `markdown/` would have **`wuppie/fluppie/foo` as name** for the feature branch.
 This string must also be added to the variable `SRC` in the [Makefile](Makefile).
 The slide set will be available as a downloadable artefact.

 The workflows can also be triggered manually for team members on any branches.